gparraMstr/censys-assessment/README.md

      ```

 #### **Frontend Communication**:
-   - The frontend sends requests to the backend proxy (`http://localhost:5001/api/fetchSearchResults`), which forwards them to the Censys REST API.
+   - The frontend sends `GET` requests to the backend proxy (`http://localhost:5001/api/fetchSearchResults`), which forwards them to the Censys REST API (`https://search.censys.io/api/v2/hosts/search`) via `POST` requests.
    - The backend then processes the response and sends it back to the frontend.

 ---